Brikky/JoinIn/README.md

 Add user accounts, users can only delete their own posts.

 Design process for creating new cities: users can request new cities and after 10 requests new city is generated

+Add tags to posts

+Develop algorithm to display the lastest/most liked blurbs first

 ##Code Examples